LiuxhRobotAI/LiuxhRobotAI.github.io/_pages/about.md

 ======
 I am a PhD student at the University of Groningen (RUG), the Netherlands.

-My research interests include Robotics, AI technologies, Physics, Information fusion, Optimization and Learning-based Control.
+My research interests include Robotics, AI technologies, Physics, Information Fusion, Optimization and Learning-based Control.

 Education